 If you are facing such needs, you should definitely start using Amazon S3 transfer acceleration.
 Let us find out how can you enable this feature and make the most out of it.
 Enable transfer acceleration on a bucket by

-After enabling it, you can transfer the data from the bucket through names of S3 accelerate endpoint domain.
+After enabling it, you can transfer the data from the bucket through the names of the S3 accelerate endpoint domain.

-Its encryption feature ensures data protection from unauthorised access.
-It is the only object storage service that gives block option to public access at the bucket or at the account level.
-AWS also has various auditing capabilities to handle and maintain access request for S3 resources.
+Its encryption feature ensures data protection from unauthorized access.
+It is the only object storage service that gives a block option to public access at the bucket or at the account level.
+AWS also has various auditing capabilities to handle and maintain access requests for S3 resources.

 AWS gives you several options to store and move your data to a lower-cost storage class as per access patterns.
 Preferring this platform will help save costs without sacrificing the performance of operation done on data as per the requirement.

 Amazon S3 is one of the most popular services available under AWS.
-It offers scalability, high performance and data security to the cloud-based businesses.
+It offers scalability, high performance, and data security to cloud-based businesses.
 You can store immeasurable data using Amazon S3 and can access it anywhere, anytime.

-Hope you loved reading the article and found it informative.
+Hope you loved reading the What is Amazon S3 article and found it informative.

-Still, If you have any query?
+Still, If you have any queries?
 Do let us know in the comment section.

 Also, if you are looking for the best AWS online course, do register for our Online AWS training class which is affordable and worthy.